 Bankers and credit union executives were aghast when the story broke that Amazon was in talks with several banks to offer an Amazon checking account.
 It has yet to happen, but the possibility remains.
 And like a giant shadow looming on the wall, such notions still sends shivers down the spines of many in the industry.

 Because the deal involves a credit card and not a checking account, this pairing hasn’t sent massive shockwaves through the industry as the Amazon rumor did.
 Nevertheless, this one is actually set to happen.
-To be sure, no one The Financial Brand contacted ranked the impact of an Apple+Goldman partnership higher than what an Amazon checking account would have.

-But several industry observers suggest that executives in the financial industry may be underestimating the power of what Apple and Goldman can bring to bear on the banking industry.
+Several industry observers suggest that executives in the financial industry may be underestimating the power of what Apple and Goldman can bring to bear on the banking industry.
 Most significantly, the arrangement hints at a future with more such alliances that could threaten traditional financial institutions.

 - Loyalty Advantage Now Favoring Digital Banks And Big Tech Firms